 Ellen Craine, a lawyer and social worker who runs Michigan-based Craine Mediation, recommends another way to prevent additional joint debt, “Set a date after which agreed-upon portions of joint debt are to be transferred onto new cards in each person’s name and joint cards canceled.”

-Protect Yourself from Credit Card Debt in Divorce
+Protect Yourself From Credit Card Debt In Divorce

-Knowing that credit card companies can pursue you to pay jointly incurred debt that your former spouse doesn’t pay, it’s important that you secure your finances and purposefully protect yourself during the divorce process:
+Knowing that credit card companies can pursue you to pay a jointly incurred debt that your former spouse doesn’t pay, it’s important that you secure your finances and purposefully protect yourself during the divorce process:

 - Strive to leave your marriage with no joint debt